icosalogic/inverter_design_manual/README.md

 - I is the current through the inductor.

 Put another way, the size of the inductor goes up as the square of the current through it.

+Once you have the basic parameters of an inverter, especially the maximum current it will provide, you've established the primary value that dictates the size of the inductor core.
+There are some additional concerns, for example, the material in the inductor core determines the maximum recommended current density (J) in the winding conductor used in the inductor.
+The value for J typically ranges from 4 to 6 A/mm<sup>2</sup>.
+J in turn dictates the size of the winding conductor, which then puts an upper bound on the number of turns of that conductor that can fit within any given inductor core's interior window A<sub>w</sub>.

 This is the primary reason why most commercially available split-phase residential inverters have a maximum capacity of approximately 12 kW.